jez/auditors-webhook/README.md

 - [ ] Add usage information
   - Asks for public + private access
   - Meant to be a one-deploy:one-organization mapping
-- [ ] It's not using the "Secret" field in the Webhook setup to verify that postreceives are actually coming from GitHub.
 - [ ] Better name :(
   - And a snazy logo?
 - [ ] SSL